 Hope x

-Note: If you have any specific health concerns or are taking any medication please discuss with your Doctor before taking any herbal preparations including herbal tea.
+Note: If you have any specific health concerns or are taking any medication please discuss them with your Doctor before taking any herbal preparations including herbal tea.
 Do not drink if you are pregnant or breastfeeding.
-Kawakawa and Ginger Tonic is not suitable to take if you are pregnant, taking any blood thinners or if you have a stomach ulcer.
+Kawakawa and Ginger Tonic is not suitable to take if you are pregnant, taking any blood thinners, or if you have a stomach ulcer.

-Refreshing Kawakawa Herbal Tea
+Kawakawa Tea

 Ingredients